List of Bose headphones: Aviation headsets

+A30 Aviation Headset

+The "A30 Aviation Headset" was released in 2023 as the successor to the "A20 Aviation Headset" with extended noise cancellation and less clamping force than its predecessor.
+It has a claimed battery life of 45 hours (using two AA batteries) or can be powered by the airplane's electrical system.
+However, if continuously using Bluetooth functionality, the battery-life will only last 25-plus hours.
+It has three selectable modes of active noise cancellation.

 A20 Aviation Headset

 The "A20 Aviation Headset" was released in 2010 as the successor to the "Aviation Headset X" (aka A10).
 It has a claimed battery life of 45 hours (using two AA batteries) or can be powered by the airplane's electrical system.
 There are two versions, one with Bluetooth and one without.

 An updated version of the A20 was released in 2015.

 Combat Vehicle Crewman Headset

 A "Combat Vehicle Crewman Headset" was released in 1998, for use in armoured vehicles.

 Triport Tactical Headset

 A "Triport Tactical Headset" (TTH) was released in 2004.
 It is designed for use in armoured vehicles and can fit under an infantry ballistic helmet.
 An updated version was released in 2012.

 Required software

 Bose music

 Bose Music is a proprietary mobile app that is required by products including the QuietComfort Earbuds-series (QuietComfort Earbuds II, QuietComfort Earbuds).

 Android

 The Bose Music app in Android requires: